mvolkmann/blog/src/lua.md

 The following code demonstrates using Teal to implement {% aTargetBlank "https://en.wikipedia.org/wiki/Fizz_buzz", "Fizz buzz" %}.
+This code will make more sense after reading the sections that follow.

 ```lua
 -- This type describes a number and the text that should